The Latest | Israeli politician's visit to a Jerusalem holy site threatens Gaza cease-fire talks

-A leading far-right figure in the Israeli government visited Jerusalem’s most sensitive holy site on Thursday, a move that threatened cease-fire talks to end the 9-month-old war between Israel and Hamas in Gaza.
+Israel’s far-right national security minister, Itamar Ben-Gvir, visited Jerusalem’s most sensitive holy site on Thursday, a move that threatened negotiations to end the 9-month-old war in Gaza.

-Itamar Ben-Gvir, the Public Security Minister, said he went to the contested compound of Al-Aqsa Mosque to pray for the return of Israeli hostages in Gaza and to pressure Prime Minister Benjamin Netanyahu to continue the war.

-Netanyahu made a surprise visit to troops in southern Gaza on Thursday, just days before his speech to the U.S. Congress.
-His office announced the visit after he had exited the war-torn Palestinian territory.
+Hours later, Netanyahu made a surprise visit to troops in the southern Gaza Strip, saying it was essential that Israel keep control of a strip of territory along Gaza's border with Egypt.
+His Gaza tour comes just days before he is set to give a speech to the U.S. Congress.

-Israeli negotiators were in Cairo on Wednesday to press ahead with cease-fire talks, as Israel and Hamas consider the latest proposal.
+Israeli negotiators were in Cairo on Wednesday to press ahead with talks on a cease-fire and hostage release deal, as Israel and Hamas consider the latest proposal.
 In recent weeks, Israel has stepped up strikes in central Gaza, where many Palestinians have fled to escape fighting in other parts of the beleaguered territory.

 Hamas' Oct.
 7 attack sparked the war when militants stormed into southern Israel, killing some 1,200 people — mostly civilians — and abducting about 250.
 Since then, Israeli ground offensives and bombardments have killed more than 38,600 people in Gaza, according to the territory's Health Ministry.
 It does not distinguish between combatants and civilians in its count.